A Shocking Amount of the Web is Machine Translated: Insights from Multi-Way Parallelism: Analysis

 \subsection{Much of the Web is Translated}

 We compared the total number of unique sentences (before removing near-duplicates) in MWccMatrix to the total number of unique sentences from the Common Crawl snapshots that the data is based on, as reported by \citet{schwenk-etal-2021-ccmatrix}.
-They only report the number of unique sentences for the 54 (of 90) largest resource languages, so we cannot compute the fraction of sentences with one or more translations in the 36 lowest-resource languages.\footnote{Measuring the number of unique sentences in the lowest resource languages would require re-processing the Common Crawl snapshots, which is computationally prohibitive.} The percentage of unique monolingual sentences which have at least one translation is quite high, even for some high resource languages (e.g.\ 9.4\% of English, 17.5\% of French): see \autoref{fig:percent_parallel}.
+They only report the number of unique sentences for the 54 (of 90) largest resource languages, so we cannot compute the fraction of sentences with one or more translations in the 36 lowest-resource languages.
+The percentage of unique monolingual sentences which have at least one translation is quite high, even for some high resource languages (e.g.\ 9.4\% of English, 17.5\% of French): see \autoref{fig:percent_parallel}.